-Based in the University of New South Wales, our research is focused on vascular fluid dynamics, primarily in the areas of arterial stenosis and hemodialysis.
-We work closely with local hospitals to ensure the relevance of our work and implement both the computational & experimental fluid dynamics methods, with an emphasis on laser-based methods for experiments.
+Based in the University of New South Wales, our research is focused on computational and experimental fluid dynamics, primarily in the areas of arterial stenosis and hemodialysis.
+We work closely with local hospitals to ensure the relevance of our work and implement both computational & experimental fluid dynamics methods, with an emphasis on laser-based methods for experiments.

-Our laboratory facilities are located on the second floor of the J18 Willis Annex building at the University of New South Wales.
+Our laboratory facilities are located on the second floor of J18 Willis Annex building at the University of New South Wales.
 Our measurement systems are primarily laser based, with a time-resolved tomographic PIV system, a stereo PIV system, a microPIV system, a 3D LDA system and various smaller lasers for flow visualization.
 We have two in-house designed pulsatile flow pumps which are numerically controlled and synced to our measurement systems.
 We use a combination of NC-milled acrylic models and PDMS cast patient specific models.
-The fluid is refractive index matched with the model material and some of our models are real scale and some are scaled up for greater optical access.
-Click for more information
+Some of the geometrical models are real scale and some are scaled up for greater optical access.

-Most of our research simulations are conducted using commerical CFD software tools: ANSYS CFX, Fluent and COMSOL as well as in-house developed codes and open-source codes like OpenFOAM.
-In addition, we use MATLAB and Tecplot to supplement the simulation results.
-We use high performance computing through clusters, Raijin and Katana.
+Most of our research simulations are conducted using commercial CFD software tools: ANSYS CFX, Fluent and COMSOL as well as in-house developed codes and open-source codes like OpenFOAM.
+In addition, we use programs such as MATLAB and Tecplot to supplement the simulation results.
+Most of the simulations are conducted through high performance computing via clusters, Gadi and Katana.
 To process patient specific 3D image data, we use an image segmentation tool Simpleware ScanIP.